harsh19/Reasoning-Chains-MultihopQA/code/README.md

 ### Output metrics

 A JSON file that has three key-value pairs.
-The keys are as follows: 1) auc_roc 2) explainNDCG 3)explainNDCG.
+The keys are as follows: 1) auc_roc 2) explainP1 3)explainNDCG.
 For example:
 ```bash
 % cat metrics.json